Biblyon the Great

 Ishtar left the tablets in the City’s care with this command: the tablets must be displayed to the tree; thus their light illuminates the city.
 Hoard them, and they will be stolen.
 Hide their light, and they will be lost.

 Before the first city the gods were at war.
 The gods who hoarded knowledge wished to withhold that knowledge from mortals.
-One hero snuck into the world of the gods and stole the tablets of knowledge.
+One god sided with mortals and stole the tablets of knowledge.
 The tablets brought on a golden age in the first city, but the tablets were eventually stolen again, and scattered to the corners of the worlds.
 Thus, every land speaks a different language, and worships different gods, and knows different crafts.

 The tablets are not magical; they are divine artifacts.
 Possession of a tablet grants great skill in the areas that the tablet covers.
 They are in the first language that everyone can read, if they can read at all, as if it were the reader’s native tongue.
 The tablets have a tendency to disappear once found.